Request An Appointment Patient Registration Patient Registration

 TMJ Treatment FAQs

-Custom oral appliance on smile model During your TMJ therapy, we encourage you to call our office whenever you have a question.
+During your TMJ therapy, we encourage you to call our office whenever you have a question.
 The better informed you are about your treatment, the easier it is to make the choices that are right for your smile.
 Below, we’ve provided brief yet informative answers for some of the most common TMJ-related questions that our patients often ask; if there’s something you want to know that isn’t discussed here, reach out to us today!

 Can TMJ Be Cured Permanently?

 The answer depends on what kind of treatment you’re receiving as well as the underlying cause of your TMJ disorder.
 Trigger point injections, for example, can provide relief from your pain but won’t necessarily address the problem.
-Meanwhile, occlusal splints can be used to reposition the jaw so that it no longer puts unnecessary amounts of tension on the TMJ, thus potentially putting a stop to a major contributing factor for your pain.
-Our team will be completely transparent with you about what you can expect in the long-term when it comes to your TMJ treatment.
+Meanwhile, occlusal splints can be used to reposition the jaw so that it no longer puts unnecessary amounts of tension on the TMJ, thus potentially putting a stop to a major contributing factor to your pain.
+Our team will be completely transparent with you about what you can expect in the long term when it comes to your TMJ treatment.

 How Long Does TMJ Treatment Take?